ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 <img src="https://github.com/ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/blob/main/img/21.png" width="400" height="300"/>
 </p>

 To improve target class balance in the dataset, several sampling algorithms were tested by different models.
-On the plot below you can see sum of 4 scores(f1, accuracy, precision and recall) which can show overall performance on resampled data.<br/>
+Unfortunately no performance gain was achieved by any resampling method.
+Also, overfitting on test data was introduced by all resamplers, except EditedNearestNeighbours.<br/>
-NearMiss algorithm performed the worst.
-Surprisingly there was no big difference between EditedNearestNeighbours, no sampling and various oversampling.
-Data without any sampling got best scores.
+Best scores were achieved on EditedNearestNeighbours processed data and data without resampling.

 <p align="center">
 <img src="https://github.com/ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/blob/main/img/22.png"/>